promptPOV for macOS

 (Optional) Tick Auto-draft briefing with AI.

-Reuses your AI Assistant's configured provider + key (set up above) to stream a short briefing in a small floating window.
-Separately opt-in because the invite contents — title, notes, location, attendees — get sent to your AI provider, which is a different privacy boundary from the basic banner.
-Click Ask follow-up → on the briefing window to hand it off into the AI Assistant for further questions.
+Reuses your AI Assistant's configured provider + key (set up above) to stream a short briefing in the same window.
+Separately opt-in because the invite contents — title, notes, location, attendees — get sent to your AI provider, which is a different privacy boundary from the basic prep card.
+Click Ask follow-up → to hand it off into the AI Assistant for further questions.

 Auto-updates

-After install, VCWS checks for updates automatically every 24 hours, plus you can trigger a check anytime via VirtualCameraApp menu → Check for Updates….
+After install, promptPOV checks for updates automatically every 24 hours, plus you can trigger a check anytime via promptPOV menu → Check for Updates….

 Updates are signed end-to-end (Apple notarization + Sparkle EdDSA) and install in-place without re-downloading.